 Congratulations on your engagement!
 Getting engaged is an exciting time filled with an outpouring of facebook comments and wedding planning talk with just about everyone you know.
-With all the online resources out there, it’s almost like every bride and groom is out to fend for themselves.
-There are tons of websites out there with ideas and inspirations, and frankly it can be quite overwhelming!
-Here are my recommendations on your first steps to wedding planning.
+With so much to do and tons of options, it’s almost like every bride and groom is out to fend for themselves.
+There are so many websites out there with ideas and inspirations (and let’s not even start with Pinterest and Instagram).
+Frankly, it can be quite overwhelming!
+Read on for my recommendations and tips on getting started on wedding planning.

 Set a budget.